HumanSignal/label-studio/docs/source/guide/webhooks.md

   </tr>
   <tr>
     <td><a href="webhook_reference.html#Task-Created">Task Created</a></td>
     <td>For a specific project, triggers when new tasks are created.
-One event per task.</td>
+One event per import action.
+Bulk task creation is sent as one event.</td>
     <td>Use to take action in your machine learning pipeline. </td>
   </tr>
   <tr>
     <td><a href="webhook_reference.html#Task-Deleted">Task Deleted</a></td>
     <td>For a specific project, triggers when tasks are deleted.
-One event per deleted task.</td>
+One event per deletion action.
+Bulk task deletion is sent as one event.</td>
     <td>Use to update a training dataset version. </td>
   </tr>
   <tr>